alt-ctrl-dev/InformationBoothVR/README.md

  1) If you are building the application on an Android device with OS >= 5.1, then you need to modify the Android manifest to *android:targetSdkVersion="24"*

 ## Assets used (and credits to assets)
-- *Sculpture of a Dog* by Arms Museum is licensed under CC Attribution-NonCommercial
-- *Poly P W G G_002* by Falin is licensed under CC Attribution-NonCommercial-ShareAlike
 - [Free Low Poly Pack](https://www.cgtrader.com/items/399270/download-page)
 - *Horse Basemesh Free Download* by bryantenorio is licensed under CC Attribution
 - *German Bread* by traziro is licensed under CC Attribution